vivi7/GMDColors/README.md

 ## Usage

 Super easy way how to use a normale UIColor.
-You can find UIColor.whiteColor() and the new UIColor.GMDEmeraldColor()
+You can find UIColor.whiteColor() and the new UIColor.GMDemeraldColor()

 Colors taken from: http://www.flatuicolorpicker.com